ansible/ansible/docsite/rst/playbooks_tests.rst

         - debug: "msg='matched pattern 3'"
           when: url | search("/users/")

-'match' will require a complete match in the string, while 'search' will require a match inside of the string.
+'match' requires a complete match in the string, while 'search' only requires matching a subset of the string.

 .. _testing_versions: